 - Medium TPI (10–14): Balanced cut quality.
 This offers a compromise between speed and finish.
 It’s a general-purpose choice for mixed tasks.
 For example, a bi-metal blade at 12 TPI can handle pallet cutting and nails with decent control and edge quality.

 - Fine blade (High TPI) (14+ TPI): Slow, precise cutting.
 Small, closely-spaced teeth produce clean, smooth edges.
-These blades shine on thin or hard stock (sheet metal, plastic, fine trim) where splintering must be minimized.
+These blades shine on thin or hard stock (sheet metal, plastic, fine trim) where splintering must be minimised.
 Expect slower feed rates, but a superior finish – ideal for precision work or delicate materials.

 Each increase in TPI reduces chip load per tooth, so the blade takes smaller “bites” out of the material.
 In practice, the right TPI ensures you don’t overload teeth or sacrifice life.